vlavrynovych/msr/README.md

 - ✅ You need full control over the migration process
 - ✅ You want a lightweight, database-agnostic solution
 - ✅ You prefer TypeScript and type safety
+- ✅ You need to integrate migrations into larger applications (Express, NestJS, etc.)
+- ✅ You want structured error handling and migration results

 Unlike framework-specific migration tools, MSR doesn't lock you into a particular ORM or database.
 You implement the database interface, MSR handles the workflow.

+**Library-first design:** MSR returns structured results instead of calling `process.exit()`, making it safe to use in web servers, background workers, and any long-running applications.

 ---